Future-Power-Networks/MAPDN/README.md

    ```bash
    conda env create -f environment.yml
    ```
-   If you are on Windows OS, please execute the following command.
+   If you are on Windows OS, please execute the following command. **Note that please launch the Anaconda shell by the permission of Administration.**
    ```bash
    conda env create -f environment_win.yml
    ```